The 1st Independent Polish Parachute Brigade

 An Emotional Moment

 The last few years of my life have been an eternal quest to research, understand and absorb my grandfathers life story.
-To stand in the very field in which he stood in 1942 as an evacuee from Stalins oppression in the Soviet Union was very emotive.
+To stand in the very field in which he stood as an evacuee in 1942 (when it was the Auchtertool Distribution Camp) from Stalins oppression in the Soviet Union was very emotive.

 It makes history come alive.
 My thanks again to landowner Tom Mitchell for allowing me this experience.